Mediatek-Cloud/mcs-resources/content/en/api_references/get_user_token.md

 authorization: `Basic {app key: app secret}.base64'd`

-After you get the AppId and AppSecret, you have to encode the string `appId:appSecret` using base 64 to get the authorization code.
+After you get the AppId and AppSecret, you have to encode the string `appKey:appSecret` using base 64 to get the authorization code.

 You can use the following link to do the encoding: https://www.base64encode.org/